carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 Conveniently, a [closed form expression to compute the n-th Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number#Closed-form_expression) exists.

 Last but not least, do not let the name discourage you: if your algorithm happens to be embarrassingly parallel, that's good news!
-The "embarrassingly" evokes the feeling of "this is great!, how did I not notice before?!"
+The adverb "embarrassingly" evokes the feeling of "this is great!, how did I not notice before?!"
 :::

 :::challenge